HSN

-HSN, an initialism of its former name Home Shopping Network, is an American free-to-air television network owned by the Qurate Retail Group, which also owns catalog company Cornerstone Brands.
-Based in the Gateway area of St. Petersburg, Florida, United States, the home shopping channel has former and current sister channels in several other countries.
+HSN, Inc. an initialism of its former name Home Shopping Network, is an American free-to-air television network owned by the QVC Group (formerly Qurate Retail Group), which also owns catalog company Cornerstone Brands.
+It is based in West Chester, Pennsylvania.

+As of July 2014, Joy Mangano holds the record for most units sold in a day with 216,000 units of pillow sets.

 History

 The forerunner of HSN was launched by Lowell Paxson (who later established PAX-TV, which is now Ion Television) and Roy Speer in 1982 as the Home Shopping Club, a local cable channel seen on Vision Cable and Group W Cable in Pinellas County, Florida.
 It expanded into the first national shopping network three years later on July 1, 1985, changing its name to the Home Shopping Network, and pioneering the concept of a televised sales pitch for consumer goods and services.
 Its competitor and future owner QVC was launched the following year.

-The idea for HSN had its roots in a radio station managed by Paxson.
-Due to an advertiser's liquidity problem in 1977, the company was paid in can openers.
-Left with having to raise the funds, on-air personality Bob Circosta went on the radio and sold the can openers for $9.95 each.
-The can openers sold out, and an industry was born.
-Circosta later became the new network's first ever home shopping host and would eventually sell 75,000 different products in over 20,000 hours of live television.

 In 1986, HSN began a second network that broadcast free-to-air on a number of television stations it had acquired under the name Silver King Broadcasting.
 In 1992, HSN spun off from Silver King Broadcasting, and afterwards saw Liberty Media acquire stock in the network.
 In 1996, the station group was sold back to Silver King Broadcasting, which was now owned by Barry Diller, and changed its name to "HSN Inc." after its merger with Silver King was completed.
 Under Diller's leadership, the HSN also acquired the USA Network, Sci-Fi Channel and Universal Television in October 1997.
-This resulted in HSN Inc. being changed to USA Network Inc.
+This resulted in HSN Inc. being changed to USA Network Inc. The purchase was finalized in February 1998.